Barry25000/portfolio/README.md

 I have created this profolio to showcase my work to potential employers.
 I have created links to my virtual business card as well as my LinkedIn accounts, both of these have my picture, I thought a catchy phrase box would be more fitting than having my picture displayed on the portfolio.

-I was unable to create a larger first picture at this time, but I will keep working on it.

 All my links work even though some are not active.
 The links that are active, open the target in a new tab.